Guides

 Streamline Reservations

 Your reservation system says quite a lot about your establishment.
 For guests, it is usually their first point of contact.
 Streamline your reservations and switch them up if you have to.
-It is fair to have someone on the phone to handle reservations, but it would be great if you had a portal on your website that could help with reservations.
+For instance, a fancy turkish restaurant in London (or elsewhere) could elevate its customer experience by offering an intuitive online booking platform, making it effortless for diners to secure a table while exploring the menu in advance.
+Similarly, high-end sushi bars or rooftop dining venues might benefit from incorporating advanced reservation systems that handle special requests seamlessly.
+It is fair to have someone on the phone to handle reservations, but having a portal on your website could enhance convenience for guests.

 Reservations provide you with an outlook on the number of guests expected on a day and help you manage the seating arrangement.
 It also allows you to plan with your staff and make sure your guests have a great time.
 You may need to cordon off a section if special reservations are made.